Robin Fisher (historian): Career

-In 1993, Fisher accepted the position of founding chair of the history program at the University of Northern British Columbia.
-He subsequently became dean, arts and science and, in 1997, dean of a newly formed College of Arts, Social and Health Sciences.

-In 2002, Fisher joined the University of Regina as dean of arts.
-He joined Mount Royal University as provost and vice-president, academic in 2005 until 2010.
+In 1993, Fisher accepted the position of founding chair of the history program at the University of Northern British Columbia (UNBC) in Prince George.
+He subsequently became Dean of Arts and Science and, in 1997, Dean of the newly formed College of Arts, Social and Health Sciences.
+In 2002, he joined the University of Regina as Dean of Arts, and in 2005 he became Provost and Vice-President, Academic, at Mount Royal University in Calgary.